What is a White-Collar Crime?

 How much does it cost to hire a White-Collar Criminal Defense Lawyer?

 There are a lot of variables that go into determining legal fees for White-Collar crimes.
 These include the actual charges, whether the prosecution is at the state or federal level, the volume of documents and discovery, etc. You should consult an attorney in person regarding your case to determine the amount of legal fees involved.
-Without a consultation and lawyer will have no idea about your case or the amount of work your case will require.
+Without a consultation, a lawyer will have no idea about your case or the amount of work your case will require.
 Be wary of any lawyer looking to quote a legal fee without taking the time to learn more about details of your case.
 We offer free strategy sessions with potential clients to learn about the issues in their case and how we can best help them.
 Call us to see how we can help.